modmore/VersionX/readme.md

 in the example above the Commerce package is loaded by using the `$modx->getService()` method.
 For other packages, it might be more appropriate to use `$modx->loadClass()`, `$modx->addPackage()`, or the MODX 3+ `bootstrap.php` file.

-Your object Type config class could be located anywhere, so we need to let VersionX know where to find it.
+Your custom type class could be located anywhere, so we need to let VersionX know where to find it.
 For this the `versionx.custom_type_classes` system setting exists.
 The class name and the file location of each custom package should be added in JSON format to the system setting. e.g.